DETAILED ACTION

 Chadwick also does not teach a physical vapor deposition subsystem or that that the at least one processor is further configured to control the physical vapor deposition subsystem to grow the first material on top of the template crystal structure.
 However, in at least Figs. 1-4 and ¶¶[0051]-[0086] as well as elsewhere throughout the entire reference Noh teaches an embodiment of a system and method for controlling a thin film deposition process which utilizes one or more heated source materials (140) to deposit a thin film onto a substrate (105) by physical vapor deposition (PVD).
 As shown specifically in Fig. 2 and ¶¶[0066]-[0072] the system is controlled by an apparatus (100) which includes one or more processors (210), one or more memories (220), and a communication interface (230).
 The memory (220) is capable of storing data such as software which is capable of storing an operating system, correlation models, and recipes for performing thin film deposition processes according to predetermined process condition data, all of which is capable of being executed by the processor (210).
 Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would look to the teachings of Noh and would be motivated to utilize a physical vapor deposition system which includes, inter alia, a processor (210) which is capable of operating the PVD apparatus such that the desired thin film is deposited onto the corresponding substrate in order to automate and perform the film growth process in a repeatable and reproducible manner.

 Even if it is assumed arguendo that Chadwick does not teach the first plane of the first material has a lowest surface energy of all crystal planes of the first material, the use of the lowest surface energy plane would have been obvious in view of the teachings of Forrest.
 In Fig. 1(b), ¶¶[0033]-[0035], Table 1, and ¶¶[0054]-[0058] as well as elsewhere throughout the entire reference Forrest teaches an analogous system and method for the heteroepitaxial growth of multilayered organic crystalline materials (I) and (II) on a lattice-matched crystalline substrate.
 Forrest specifically teaches that surface energies are important in wetting phenomena and that surface energy matching is an important factor in inducing wetting and, hence, ordered growth across heterointerfaces to obtain smooth and ordered crystalline films through multiple layers.
 As shown in Table I, in at least some instances this may involve the use of lowest energy surfaces of a particular crystalline material in order to produce the desired effect from surface energy matching.
-Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would utilize a first material having a first plane that has the lowest surface energy of all crystal planes of the first material for heteroepitaxial growth of the desired organic material thereupon with the motivation for doing so being to match the surface energies of each layer and thereby promote the growth of smooth and ordered crystalline films.
+Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would be motivated to utilize a substrate having the lowest surface energy which promotes the heteroepitaxial growth of a first material thereupon whose first plane also has the lowest surface energy of all crystal planes of the first material with the motivation for doing so being to better match the surface energies of each layer and thereby promote the growth of smooth and ordered crystalline films having the desired materials properties.
 The combination of prior art elements according to known methods to yield predictable results has been held to support a prima facie determination of obviousness.
 All the claimed elements are known in the prior art and one skilled in the art could combine the elements as claimed by known methods with no change in their respective functions, with the combination yielding nothing more than predictable results to one of ordinary skill in the art.
 KSR International Co. v.
 Teleflex Inc., 550 U.S. 398, __, 82 USPQ2d 1385, 1395 (2007).
 See also, MPEP 2143(A).

 Regarding claim 10, Chadwick teaches that identifying the first material includes estimating relative surface energies of the first material by applying first principles methods or Bravais-Friedel-Donnay-Harker law to determine a largest area of a crystal morphology, the largest area having a lowest energy surface (see ¶¶[0040]-[0046] which teach that the Cambridge Structural Database is searched in order to identify substrates which have a complimentary functional group, complimentary space group, and complimentary unit cell dimensions in order to deposit an epitaxial layer having the desired crystal structure which necessarily involves using first principles methods to determine the largest crystallographic planes with the lowest surface energy for epitaxial growth; see also Figs. 7-13 and Example 4 in ¶¶[0079]-[0124] which teach that there are energetically favorable crystallographic orientations between the film and substrate that are more likely to promote heteroepitaxial growth and, consequently, a person of ordinary skill in the art prior to the effective filing date of the invention would be motivated to utilize first principles methods to identify and utilize these lower surface energy crystallographic planes to drive epitaxial growth of the desired crystal structure(s)).